Agent J: Men in Black: The Series

 Throughout the series, Agent J is continually treated like a rookie.
 For example, he is rarely allowed to drive an official Men in Black Car, many secrets are kept from him, they don't let him handle certain equipment, among other things.
 In addition to these things, he remains the partner of Agent K. Into the animated series, J makes his issued weapon, the "Noisy Cricket", less noisy by attaching a Silencer to it.
-During his short period of termination in the episode “The J Is For James Syndrome”, it is shown that J lived with an aunt of his named Rose, who’s known for making meatloaf for herself and her nephew during dinner.
+During his short period of termination in the episode “The J Is For James Syndrome”, it is shown that J lived with an aunt of his named Rose, who's known for making meatloaf for herself and her nephew during dinner.

 Men in Black II

-At some point between the first and second film, L goes back to her morgue career, and J has gained a reputation for neuralyzing all of her successors for, in his opinion, unsuitability to work at Men in Black.
+At some point between the first and second film, L goes back to her morgue career, and J has gained a reputation for neuralyzing all of his successors for, in his opinion, unsuitability to work at Men in Black.
+J also saved the world from an invasion by the species known as the Krelon, who, according to K, are the "Backstreet boys of the universe".
 At the beginning of the film, he neuralyzes his new partner Agent T because he forces T to admit that he joined the agency to be a hero, something that is fundamentally impossible in the Men in Black due to the secretive nature of the organization.
 This has earned the annoyance of his superior, Zed, who confronts J and tells him he needs to stop neuralyzing his partners.
 Despite these shortcomings however, he has developed into one of the most highly regarded agents within MIB.

 During the film, J has a particular enmity with the alien criminal known as Jarra, whom J stopped from stealing the Earth's ozone layer.